Welcome to our ultimate guide of home office built in ideas including cabinets, shelving, bookshelves and DIY designs.

 What is the average price of California Closets?
 An article by Better Homes and Garden (BHG) once stated that the typical cost for a standard storage system by California Closets ranges around $1500 to $5000.
 But just like any other custom made cabinetry by any supplier, the cost can vary depending on the design and size of the project.

 Since all clients have different needs, requirements and specifications, the cost of one project relative to another is actually incomparable.
-The overall price will change depending on your location, the size of your space, the product line you choose, how customized you prefer your built in to be, the finishes you select and the accessories you wish to include.
+The overall price will change depending on your location, the size of your space, the product line you choose, how customized you prefer your integrated office to be, the finishes you select, and the accessories you wish to include.
 From the options that they present, there can be hundreds of combinations of the layout, materials and finishes which you can create.

 For more related home office built-in ideas see our gallery of built-in bookshelves here.